haboub4500/Segmentation-of-biological-cells/README.md

-### END OF YEAR PROJECT : segmentation of biomedical cells using Deep learning
+### END OF YEAR PROJECT : segmentation of biological cells using Deep learning
 # work time :
 4 months
 # steps :